Angus-Paillaugue/YT-Nord-Theme/README.md

 # Installing for the web

-To use this theme on the web, you gust have to install this extension.
+To use this theme on the web, you just have to install this extension.
 To do so, go to the [Chrome web store](https://github.com/Angus-Paillaugue/YT-Music-Nord-Theme) then click on install.
 That's it!

 # Installing for an app